Capital Southwest Corporation - GuruFocus.com

 DALLAS, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Capital Southwest Corporation ( CSWC) (the “Company” or “Capital Southwest”) today announced that it has commenced an underwritten public offering of shares of its common stock of approximately $46.0 million.
-In connection with the proposed offering, the Company intends to grant the underwriters a 30-day option to purchase additional shares of its common stock.
-All of the shares of common stock to be sold in the offering are to be sold by the Company.
-The offering is subject to general market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the size or terms of the offering.
+15, 2022 (GLOBE NEWSWIRE) -- Capital Southwest Corporation ( CSWC) (the “Company” or “Capital Southwest”) announced that it has priced an underwritten public offering of 2,203,857 shares of its common stock at a public offering price of $18.15 per share.
+Capital Southwest has also granted the underwriters a 30-day option to purchase up to 330,579 additional shares of its common stock.
+The completion of the offering is subject to customary closing conditions.
+The shares of common stock are expected to be delivered on November 17, 2022.

-Raymond James & Associates, Inc., UBS Securities LLC, Wells Fargo Securities, LLC and Goldman Sachs & Co.
+Raymond James & Associates, Inc., UBS Securities LLC, Wells Fargo Securities, LLC, and Goldman Sachs & Co.
 LLC are acting as joint book-runners in the offering.
+Ladenburg Thalmann & Co.
+Inc. and Oppenheimer & Co.
+Inc. are acting as co-managers for this offering.

 Investors should carefully consider, among other things, the Company’s investment objective and strategies and the risks related to the Company and the offering before investing.
-The preliminary prospectus supplement, dated November 14, 2022, and the accompanying prospectus, dated October 29, 2021, contain a description of these matters and other important information about the Company and should be read carefully before investing.
+The final prospectus supplement, dated November 14, 2022, and the accompanying prospectus, dated October 29, 2021, contain a description of these matters and other important information about Capital Southwest and should be read carefully before investing.

-The information in the preliminary prospectus supplement, the accompanying prospectus and this press release is not complete and may be changed.
-The preliminary prospectus supplement, the accompanying prospectus and this press release do not constitute offers to sell or the solicitation of offers to buy the securities described above nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to their registration or qualification under the securities laws of any such state or jurisdiction.
-The Securities and Exchange Commission (the “SEC”) has not approved or disapproved these securities or passed upon the adequacy of the preliminary prospectus relating to this offering.
+This press release does not constitute an offer to sell or the solicitation of an offer to buy the securities described above nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to their registration or qualification under the securities laws of any such state or jurisdiction.
+The Securities and Exchange Commission (the “SEC”) has not approved or disapproved these securities or passed upon the adequacy of the prospectus relating to this offering.
 Any representation to the contrary is a criminal offense.

 About Capital Southwest